 - Candlestick Charts

-Line Charts use the open and close prices of a period, which can be any timeframe from a 1-minute period all the way up to a 3-month or quarterly period.
+Line Charts use the open and close prices of a period, which can be any time frame from a 1 minute period all the way up to a 3 month or quarterly period.
 The charting program draws a line from the open price to the close price.

 Bar Charts show the open and close prices of a stock during any period with ticks to the left and right on a line.

-Here is a daily chart with bars:
+Here is a daily view chart with Bars:

 Here is the same stock daily view chart with Candlesticks:

 In the chart above the white candleticks show that price moved up on a particular day, and black candlesticks show that price moved down on other days.
 Buy Signals and Sell Signals are made up of particular combinations of Candlestick Patterns.